zapier/visual-builder/docs/_docs/integration-checks-reference.md

 In order to highlight your most popular steps and give the user a clear recommendation of what to use Zapier for, we encourage the use of "important" steps.
-Important steps are shown first in the UI, while non-important steps are shown after a "show more" click.

 These can be adjusted in the settings for each individual step, either via a checkbox (Platform UI) or via the `important` property (Platform CLI).